cloudify-incubator/cloudify-kubernetes-provider/README.md

 ### start
 Execute a workflow [manager only]
-* Partially implemented, set parametes is not supported.
+* Partially implemented, you can set params only as json string.

 ```shell
 cfy-go executions start uninstall -deployment deployment